 Trazodone (Desyrel)

-The important thing to know: The initial dose for the patient should be its lowest effective dose.
+The critical thing to know: The initial dose for the patient should be its lowest effective dose.

 For Depression: